-November 17, 2016: Bryant was named the winner of the 2016 National League Most Valuable Player Award, the Baseball Writers' Association of America announced Thursday on MLB Network.
-He's the fourth player in history to win MVP a year after winning Rookie of the Year, joining Cal Ripken Jr., Dustin Pedroia and Ryan Howard.
+In 2016, Bryant won the NL Most Valuable Player Award.
+He's the fourth player in history to win the MVP a year after winning Rookie of the Year, joining Cal Ripken Jr., Dustin Pedroia and Ryan Howard.

 The Cubs will get their 2016 World Series rings on April 12, 2017, in a ceremony at Wrigley Field.
 Kris's father will be likely be there.

 "My dad is fighting with me, saying he wants to wear it for a whole year straight," Bryant said of his ring.
 "I said, 'Dad, you can't do that.
 Hopefully, I can find you a replica.'"
 (Muskat - mlb.com - 3/14/2017)